 The goal of this trial is to evaluate the response of various tumor types to an oncolytic virus designed to infect cancer cells but not normal cells.
 This project is a collaboration with the Mayo clinic and funded by the Morris Animal Foundation (B cell lymphoma) and the UT Center of Excellence (T cell lymphoma, Osteosarcoma, Multiple Myeloma) evaluating a new and exciting approach to cancer treatment!
-This trial is fully funded.
+This trial is fully funded but does require a 7-10 day hospitalization period depending on the tumor type.
+Tests required for eligibility determination: CBC, complete chemistry, urinalysis, thoracic radiographs.
 Patients ideally should be off other therapies (including steroids) for 2 weeks prior to enrollment.
 Trial period is for 30 days (~4 visits to UT).
-(PI: Dr. Sara Allstadt Frazier)

 Trial: Phase I trial of nanoencapsulated antisense CK2.

 This trial aims to evaluate the tolerability of a novel gene therapy against CK2 in a targeted nanocapsule that homes specifically to cancer cells.
-Cats with oral squamous cell carcinoma confined to the oral cavity +- regional lymph nodes may be eligible.
+Cats with oral squamous cell carcinoma confined to the oral cavity +/- regional lymph nodes may be eligible.
 The trial period is 3 weeks, with two treatments per week.
 Pre- and post-treatment biopsies are required to assess CK2 expression.
 The trial includes financial incentives, with drug supplied at no cost and cost of pre- and post-treatment biopsies and labwork is covered during treatment.
-(PI: Dr. Claire Cannon)

 Trial: Phase II, Open Label Trial of Paccal Vet® (water-soluble micellar paclitaxel) in Dogs with Histiocytic Sarcoma.

 The trial will evaluate a new canine chemotherapy agent, Paccal Vet, for canine histiocytic sarcoma.
 Paccal Vet has been studied in other canine tumors.
-This trial includes financial incentives to the client (Paccal vet provided at no cost, additional staging tests are covered to determine response).
+This trial is funded.
 Trial period is a minimum of 6 weeks (3 required visits to UT), but additional Paccal Vet provided if dog responds to treatment.
 Patients need to be off other therapies (including steroids) for 2 weeks prior to enrollment.
-(PI: Dr. Sara Allstadt Frazier)

 Trial: Use of Kinavet (masitinib) for non-resectable canine mast cell tumors.